The Van Guide

 State Farm.
 Agent-driven process.
 Will insure converted vans, including DIY, typically with build receipts and photos as documentation requirements.
 Competitive where the agent relationship is strong.

 For a direct comparison of the major carriers, see Best Insurance for Van Conversions.
-For vehicle-specific guidance, see the Sprinter Van Insurance guide.
+For head-to-head matchups: Roamly vs Progressive, Progressive vs Good Sam, Roamly vs Good Sam, Progressive vs State Farm, Good Sam vs State Farm, and Roamly vs National General.
+For vehicle-specific guidance, see the Sprinter, Transit, and ProMaster insurance guides.

 How to Shop for Camper Van Insurance